Skip to main content Skip to footer

 • Avoid using overly branded terms and internal jargon when naming pages

-Try to think about what the public is searching for and what terms are they using?
+Try to think about what the public is searching for and what terms they are using.
 This can help guide you when naming pages on your website.

 Services vs. audience vs. internal navigation